Focus Forward is a company that I see advertising a lot for home-based transcription workers.

 How much does Focus Forward pay?

-The rate for English language transcription works out to $40 an audio hour.
-The industry standard for experienced transcribers is closer to $60 an audio hour, so the pay here is a little on the lower side unless you can do the Spanish language transcription.
+This starting rate works out to $24 an audio hour.
+The industry standard for experienced transcribers is closer to $60 an audio hour, so the pay here is very much on the low side.

 Payments are sent out twice a month in the middle and end of each month via either mailed check or direct deposit.
 There is no option for Paypal here.